-The Fund may invest in other fixed-income securities, including commercial MBS ("CMBS"), asset-backed securities (including securities backed by consumer credit, auto loans, and aircraft leases), senior tranche collateralized loan obligations ("CLOs"), and securities of other fixed-income investment companies (including closed-end funds ("CEFs") and exchange traded funds ("ETFs")).
+The Fund may invest in other fixed-income securities, including commercial MBS ("CMBS") and asset-backed securities (including securities backed by consumer credit, auto loans, and aircraft leases) ("ABS").

-To the extent the Fund holds positions that are sensitive to interest rate volatility, the Fund may engage in hedging techniques to manage its exposure to interest rate risk such as by investing in exchange-traded and over-the-counter derivatives, including futures, options and swaps, such as interest rate swaps, credit default swaps, total return swaps, and swaptions, and to-be-announced ("TBA") securities.
-The Fund may engage in leverage through the use of repurchase agreements or borrowing (subject to the limits of the Investment Company Act of 1940).
+To the extent the Fund holds positions that are sensitive to interest rate volatility, the Fund may engage in hedging techniques to manage its exposure to interest rate risk such as by investing in exchange-traded and over-thecounter derivatives, including futures, options and swaps, such as interest rate swaps, credit default swaps, total return swaps, swaptions, and to-be-announced ("TBA") securities.
+The Fund may engage in leverage through the use of repurchase agreements or borrowing, subject to the limits of the Investment Company Act of 1940, as amended (the "1940 Act").

 In selecting portfolio securities, the Adviser undertakes a bottom-up analysis on collateral characteristics and capital structure to find both deep value investments and trading opportunities.
 The Adviser's bottom-up analysis focuses on individual security selection.
 In seeking deep value investments, the Adviser seeks securities whose market price is significantly lower than the Adviser's estimate of the security's true value.
 The Adviser will overlay this analysis with a top-down macro qualitative analysis, which contains but is not limited to key factors, such as economic outlook, interest rates and real estate fundamentals.
 The Adviser regularly analyzes portfolio positions and actively sells investments that it believes are not optimal for the portfolio.
 The Adviser seeks to achieve a risk-adjusted return by continuously evaluating Fund assets against current risk-free rates of return of available bonds in the market, typically treasuries and other government-backed securities.
 A risk-adjusted return measures an investment's profit after taking into account the degree of risk that was taken to achieve it.
 For example, if two or more investments have the same return over a given time period, the one that has the lowest risk will have a better risk-adjusted return.
 The risk is measured in comparison to that of a virtually risk-free investment such as Treasuries.
-Due to this method of determining which portfolio positions to buy and sell and the Adviser's active trading, portfolio turnover will generally be 100% or greater.
+The Adviser's active management of the Fund's portfolio may result in high portfolio turnover rates of 100% or more.